ghxiao/city-bench/README.md

 * Postgres//PostGIS connections: `CONNECTION id: conn_string`

-   Connection are used for reading and writing to a (geospatial) database.
+   Connection are used for reading and writing from/to (geospatial) databases.
 We assume the standard data source name notation for conn_string, e.g.,

    `CONNECTION id1: HOST=localhost PORT=5432 DBNAME=test USER=postgres PASSWORD=secret`